strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ## Create and configure a Heroku App

 Deploying to Heroku requires installing the CLI tool, creating an App, connecting the App to a database, and setting environment variables.
-At the end of the following steps a Strapi application should be successfully deployed.
+At the end of the following steps, a Strapi application should be successfully deployed.

 ### Install and use the Heroku CLI